Monsters of Mold

 A Silver Bullet for Mold

-If you do ever encounter the dreaded black mold, hire a professional to remove it.
-For less terrifying molds, take the DIY route.
-First, protect yourself from head to toe; you'll need gloves, a respirator mask, and goggles.
+If the mold covers more than 10 square feet or you find any amount of the dreaded black mold call a professional—the Environmental Protection Agency recommends having an expert clean mold of this nature.
+You can handle cleaning small areas covered in common household mold with a DIY cleaner.
+First, protect yourself by wearing gloves, goggles, and a respirator before starting work.
 Next, spray down mold with a mixture of one cup vinegar, one cup borax, and a gallon of warm water.
-Let it sit for several hours or overnight.
-Then use a file to scrape off the mold and discard it.
-Decontaminate all your tools and clothes, and your home will be safe again... for now...
+Let it sit for several hours, then use a file or toothbrush to scrape off the mold and discard it.
+Porous materials like ceiling tiles and carpet that have been exposed to mold, will need to be discarded.
+Decontaminate all your tools and clothes, and your home will be safe again.